 In conclusion, all these factors over the years, whether they were cultural, linguistic or political, have formed a vision, a dialogue and pattern of thinking that has been crucial to the stance of homosexuals in Egypt, their rise and their fall.
 The Islamic claustrophobic climate together with the perilous political regime has impeded this reality into a nightmare that has helped, unfortunately, influence the whole Arab region, as Egypt has the Azhar, which is the center of Islamic studies.
 Also geographically speaking, because Egypt is the largest cultural influence in the area.
 It has been crucial in the understanding of the people to these communities, and also for these communities to perceive themselves.
 Islam has paved the way for homophobia and on its way it has also made a clear passage for homoeroticism unknowingly, and as a way of trying to cover for its wrong doings, it has made it far worse.
 Thus, we are in dire need of a local representation that is aided by universal laws that can help make this issue accepted and not just tolerated.
 We need a dialogue that is Egyptian in nature, that is well read and knowledgeable enough of the struggles of the context.
 It is a community that is ageless, classless and that is bound by more than one language.

-Essay written by Farah Barakat
+Words by Farah Barakat